shemonc/Self-Driving-Car-Traffic-Sign-Classifier/writeup.md

 Train Variance [128-255]  1.00922009169
 Train Variance [256-384]  0.992372176702

-As seen above data are very close zero mean and equal variance which is a good starting point for optimizing the loss to avoid too big or too small.
+As seen above data are very close to zero mean and equal variance which is a good starting point for optimizing the loss to avoid too big or too small.
 A badly condition problem means that the optimizer has to do a lot of searching to go and find a good solution.

 ![alt text][image2]